Li Xiancheng: Club career

 Li's father, Li Taizhen, first entered him in the academy of Shanghai Lucky Star in 2011, after noticing his son's interest in football.
 After being unimpressed by Lucky Star's training facilities, his father founded the Nantong Haimen Codion training centre, and Li enrolled.
 In 2018 he travelled to Germany to join local side SC Borgfeld.
-Having also represented Oberneuland at youth level, he joined Brinkumer in 2021.
+Having also represented FC Oberneuland at youth level, he joined Brinkumer SV in 2021.

-In June 2022, following impressive performances with Brinkumer, Li joined Werder Bremen, being assigned to their reserve team.
+In June 2022, following impressive performances with Brinkumer SV, Li joined Werder Bremen, being assigned to their reserve team.
 He made his debut in August of the same year.

 International career

 Li has represented China at various youth levels internationally.